Totally real theta characteristics: Canonically embedded curves

 In the case of $M$-curves, i.e. $s=g+1$, the situation is slightly more complicated.

-\begin{thm} Let $K$ be the convex hull of a compact canonical curve $X(\R)\subset\R^{g-1}$ of genus $g$ with $s=g+1$ components.
+\begin{thm} Let $K$ be the convex hull of a compact canonical curve $X(\R)\subset\R^{g-1}$ of genus $g$ with $s=g+1$ components (thus $X$ is of dividing type).
 Let $k$ be the number of ovals where the orientation induced by the differential $\omega_\infty$ corresponding to the hyperplane at infinity agrees with the complex orientation.
 Then the number of $(g-2)$-faces is at least $k\cdot(g+1-k)$.
 In particular, we always have at least $g$ such faces. \end{thm}

 \begin{proof} For every choice $X_{i_1},\ldots,X_{i_{g-1}}$ of $g-1$ ovals we obtain at least two $(g-2)$-faces of their convex hull $K'$ from Proposition \ref{prop:convex}.
-We claim that one these is a face of $K$ if and only if $\omega_\infty$ induces the complex orientation on one of the remaining ovals and not on the other.
+We claim that one of these is a face of $K$ if and only if $\omega_\infty$ induces the complex orientation on one of the remaining ovals and not on the other.
 This would imply our claim.

 First assume that one of these two faces is a face of $K$ as well.
 The affine span of each choice of points $x_1,\ldots,x_{g-1}$ such that $x_j\in X_{i_j}$ does not intersect any of the two remaining ovals $X_{i_{g}}$ and $X_{i_{g+1}}$.
 Therefore, a linear polynomial defining such an affine hyperplane is always nonnegative (or nonpositive) on the remaining two ovals.
 Applying Proposition \ref{prop:convex} to some other affine charts then shows that there are definite differentials inducing the same orientation on $X_{i_{g}}$ and $X_{i_{g+1}}$ as $\omega_\infty$ and every other combination of orientations on $X_{i_1},\ldots,X_{i_{g-1}}$.
 But this can only be the case if $\omega_\infty$ does not agree with the complex orientation on both $X_{i_{g}}$ and $X_{i_{g+1}}$ by Proposition \ref{prop:vincomp}.